 March represents Women’s History Month and the Department of Women and Gender Studies at Youngstown State University would like to recognize a few amazing female alumnae.
-YSU would like to honor the accomplishments of eight alumnae who were selected to be featured in our second annual display entitled “Penguin Women on the Move.”
+YSU would like to honor the accomplishments of seven alumnae who were selected to be featured in our annual display entitled “Penguin Women on the Move.”
 As the narratives will show, these women have gone above and beyond with their personal, professional, academic and/or philanthropic endeavors.
 We would like to highlight these alumnae for truly being “Y and Proud.”

 Janet L. Gbur, Ph.D., 2008, BE; 2011, MSE Perseverance and determination are the foundation of Janet Gbur’s academic and professional journey.
 She received her BS in Biology/Pre-medicine from Kent State University, and from YSU received a BE in Materials Engineering and MSE in Mechanical Engineering.
 While at YSU, she served as a Student Trustee, Homecoming Chair, ZTA officer, and Majorette Co-Captain.
 Gbur went on to obtain her Ph.D. in Materials Science and Engineering from Case Western Reserve University (CWRU).
 Her research is focused on using advanced characterization techniques to understand structure at relevant size and length scales with correlation to long-term behavior and developing techniques to better understand how implanted devices move in vivo to inform reliability testing and standards development.
 Also committed to developing the next generation of engineers and scientists, Gbur serves as a project mentor for undergraduate research at CWRU and as an instructor in the Mechanical, Industrial, and Manufacturing Engineering Department at YSU.
 An active member in her professional community, she holds numerous leadership roles, including service on the ASM International’s Women in Materials Engineering Committee, and as a Trustee for the Microscopy Society of Northeastern Ohio.